 When to do it: This is a great way to start your day or any workout.

 How to do it: Stand with your feet hip-width apart.
-Place your left hand behind your head and keep your right hand down by your side.
+Raise your left hand up and over your head and keep your right hand down by your side.
 Engage your abdominals (like you’re pulling your belly button in toward your spine) and bend at the waist toward your right side, lowering your right arm toward the floor as you go.
-Pause for a few seconds, and slowly come back up to the starting position.
+Pause for a few seconds, then slowly come back to the start position.
 Repeat on the other side.
 Complete 10 reps on each side.

 What it does: “This stretch is incredibly important because it warms up and preps the serratus (the muscle that looks like fingers pointing from your ribs to your abs) for dynamic actions like throwing or punching,” says Kathryn Budig, yoga teacher, author and Under Armour spokesperson.